mikolajwaskowski/portfolio/README.md

 # Portfolio
 > I'm a Front-end developer and UI designer combination.
-I'm currently creating my portfolio site, feel free to send me a feedback about it :)
+Feel free to send me a feedback about this project :)

 Live version: [mikolajwaskowski.github.io/portfolio](https://mikolajwaskowski.github.io/portfolio/)